reves/fley/README.md

     plugins: [ compilePlugin, ]
 }
 ```
 `index.php` – The server matches the current request URL path against the regex of each route until finds and returns the corresponding static HTML page.
+The hydration will happen on the client side.
 ```php
 <?php
 $routes = json_decode(file_get_contents("./routes.json"), true);